What is a NFT?

 NFT’s are applicable in a wide range of use cases.
 Some examples of where a NFT can be used:

 - Collectibles: i.e. digital trading cards.
-See NBA Topshots
+A popular one are the NBA Topshots, built on the FLOW Blockchain.

-- Gaming (for example you buy some brand shoes in a store, and then you could receive a code to also use them in some videogame
+- Gaming: you own the items you buy in a a videogame, or for example you buy some brand shoes in a store, and then you could receive a code to also use them in a videogame.

 - Art: digital tradeable artworks